gaperton/Type-R/docsource/05_Collection/00_Overview.md

 Get a record from a collection, specified by index.
 Useful if your collection is sorted, and if your collection isn't sorted, at will still retrieve records in insertion order.
 When passed a negative index, it will retrieve the record from the back of the collection.

 ### collection.length
-Like an array, a Collection maintains a length property, counting the number of models it contains.
+Like an array, a Collection maintains a length property, counting the number of records it contains.

 ### collection.models

-Raw access to the JavaScript array of models inside of the collection.
-Usually you'll want to use `get`, `at`, or the other methods to access model objects, but occasionally a direct reference to the array is desired.
+Raw access to the JavaScript array of records inside of the collection.
+Usually you'll want to use `get`, `at`, or the other methods to access record objects, but occasionally a direct reference to the array is desired.